Kilo vs Datacake: which IoT platform is better for LoRaWAN monitoring?

 • You want an AI assistant that acts — onboarding devices, writing and deploying rules, configuring alarm escalations — with a confirmation gate before every consequential change, not only answering questions.

-• You treat automations like production software: Kilo’s visual rules add step-through debugging, versioning, and one-click rollback before anything touches live devices.
+• You treat automations like production software: Kilo’s own BPMN 2.0 rules engine with CEL expressions (not a rebadged Node-RED) follows write → test → deploy — build validation, a step-through debugger, version history, and one-click rollback before anything touches live devices.

 • You run mixed LPWAN fleets: LoRaWAN and mioty terminate in the same built-in network server, and 2,000+ vehicle-tracker templates extend the fleet beyond the building.

-• You need an on-premise path or a 3D digital building twin — draw the building, import a DXF plan, and bind live sensors to a 60+ object catalog.
+• You need an on-premise path or a 3D digital building twin — draw the building, import a DXF plan, bind sensors to 60+ 3D objects, and read status at a glance: which containers are full, which doors are open, which AC units are running, which parking spots are free.

 You don’t have to cut over in one weekend.
 Start a free Kilo workspace alongside Datacake, re-point a LoRa Basics Station gateway at Kilo’s built-in network server, and rebuild your payload mappings with inline normalization while both platforms run in parallel.
 Book a call and we’ll walk your device list first.